ugurmuslim/bigcommerce-integration/README.md

 Because Bigcommerce can heave multiple categories for products I used hasMany relationship between Category and Product.

 You can register new shops and they will be created with same access token as the original store.

+Env file is already in the repository for ease of use.

 ## Installation

 1. Run `docker-compose up --build ` to start the containers.